AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%ef`

-  Name of the entity the user clicked on, possibly followed by "(best guess)" if there is an ambiguity, for example because cross-reference information is not up-to-date.
+  Name of the entity the user clicked on, possibly followed by "(best guess)" if there is an ambiguity, which may, for example, be due to cross-reference information not being up-to-date.

 * :file:`%E`